sanger-pathogens/Unicycler/README.md

 ### Limitations of short reads

-The main reason we can't get a complete assembly from short reads is that DNA usually contains _repeats_ – the same sequence occuring two or more times in the genome.
+The main reason we can't get a complete assembly from short reads is that DNA usually contains _repeats_ – the same sequence occurring two or more times in the genome.
 When a repeat is longer than the reads (or for paired-end sequencing, longer than the insert size), it forms a single contig in the assembly graph with multiple connections in and multiple connections out.

 Here is what happens to a simple bacterial assembly graph as you add repeats to the genome:
 <p align="center"><img src="misc/repeats_in_graph.png" alt="Repeats in graph"></p>